sdaps/website/pages/Download.rst

 * `sdaps-1.0.5.tar.gz`_ (latest stable version, it is currently better to use the unstable version)

-|/!/| Currently it is a good idea to use the latest development snapshot.
+.. attention:: Currently it is a good idea to use the latest development snapshot.
 This will become 1.2.0 soon and is actually more stable than the older version.

 Development Version
 -------------------